thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 the user to select with their cursor.

 ### Some side notes on my role
-Since overall my Input role wasn't very large, I decided to help some other teammates with their roles.
-For instance, I created a detailed pseudocode for the PlayerConversation.cs script [here](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Conversation%20Handler%20and%20Communication%20with%20Other%20Classes.pdf), and I made some footage that went into the Trailer.
+Since overall the Input role isn't very large, I decided to help some other teammates with their roles.
+For instance, I created a detailed pseudocode for the PlayerConversation.cs script [here](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Conversation%20Handler%20and%20Communication%20with%20Other%20Classes.pdf), I made some footage that went into the Trailer, and I implemented the logic that made run happen (changing movement and animation speed).

 ## Game Logic